 There are no dietary manipulations likely to affect this condition

 What are complications of ichthyosis vulgaris?

-The major complications that occur are directly related to the damage that is produced by the excessive dryness characteristic of this condition.
+The major complications that occur are due to the damage that is produced by the excessive dryness characteristic of this condition.
 Dry skin is exceptionally susceptible to irritation.
 Irritated skin is red and itchy.
 Scratching skin predisposes to skin infections.
 In addition, there seems to be a predilection for the development of eczema (atopic dermatitis) and other allergic conditions, including asthma and hay fever.
-Currently, the reason for this relationship is poorly understood.
+Currently, medical professionals do not understand the reason for this relationship.

 What is the prognosis of ichthyosis vulgaris?

 Ichthyosis vulgaris may be either mild or severe depending on the precise genetic defect (more than one mutation affecting filaggrin production), as well as ambient environmental factors (average relative humidity and temperature).
 Mild disease has an excellent prognosis, whereas severe disease may be difficult to control.